microshare/microshare.github.io/docs/2/technical/quick-start/basic-dev-roadmap.md

 ##### Authentication

-First, Head over to the API Quick Start to install the Postman application, and learn the terminology of Microshare's API.
-Next use the [Authentication Guide](/docs/2/technical/api/authentication/) where will learn how to navigate the security features of Microshare's API by requesting your own token.
+First, Head over to the [API Quick Start](/docs/2/technical/api/quick-start/) to install the Postman application, and learn the terminology of Microshare's API.
+Next use the [Authentication Guide](/docs/2/technical/api/authentication/) where you will learn how to navigate the security features of Microshare's API by requesting your own token.
 It is crucial that you complete the Authentication Guide before you move on to the Simple Request tutorial, as you will not be able to make the requests without the authentication.

 ##### Simple Requests